infonomic/redux-saga-router-docs/docs/locations.md

 |__ModuleNameShow.js
 ```

-... locations file will look like that
+... the location definitions will look like (although the components above are not referenced here - see the routes documentation)

 ```
 export default {